 Comparing Plagiarism Checker Tools | Methods & Results

-In seeking to find the best plagiarism checker tool on the market in 2023, we conducted an experiment comparing the performance of 10 checkers.
-We also carried out a separate experiment comparing 10 free plagiarism checkers.
-There was some overlap between the two experiments in terms of the tools covered.
+In seeking to find the best plagiarism checker tool on the market in 2024, we conducted an experiment comparing the performance of 12 checkers, both free and paid.

 We focused on a series of factors in our analysis.
 For each tool, we analyzed the amount of plagiarism it was able to detect, the quality of matches, and its usability and trustworthiness.